swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Reentrancy Summary

 This proposal provides only reentrant actors.
-However, the [Alternatives Considered](#alternatives-considered] section describes potential future design directions that could add opt-in non-reentrancy.
+However, the [Alternatives Considered](#alternatives-considered) section describes potential future design directions that could add opt-in non-reentrancy.

 > **Rationale**: Reentrancy by default all but eliminates the potential for deadlocks.
 Moreover, it helps ensure that actors can make timely progress within a concurrent system, and that a particular actor does not end up unnecessarily blocked on a long-running asynchronous operation (say, downloading a file).
 The mechanisms for ensuring safe interleaving, such as using synchronous code when performing mutations and being careful not to break invariants across `await` calls, are already present in the proposal.